TOILmodular/GARGLER/README.md

 The module build is mainly THT, including all ICs.
 However, there are a few SMD components if you are using the Gerber files provided.

-There are a number SMD capacitors with the package size 1608 (imperial 0603), as well as several NPN transistors MMBT3904 with package size SOT-23-3.
+There are a number of SMD capacitors with the package size 1608 (imperial 0603), as well as several NPN transistors MMBT3904 with package size SOT-23-3.

 Concerning the resistor size, I am usually using small-size resistors, about half the length of the usual size, so they need less space on the PCB.
 If you want to use my Gerber files, you have to consider that fact.
 You might still use normal size resistors and put them in a standing position on the boards.
 Should also work fine.